-Many banks and credit unions offer what’s called “minor” or “student” checking accounts that often have lower fees than standard accounts.
-By opening a basic account with checks, your teen will get accustomed to making deposits and reconciling their account.
-You can add a debit card tied to the account when you feel they’re ready.
+Many banks and credit unions offer what are called “minor” or “student” checking accounts, often with lower fees than standard accounts.
+By opening a basic account with checks, your teen will get accustomed to making deposits and reconciling an account.
+You can add a debit card tied to the account when you feel a teen is ready.

 When you open a checking account for your teen, you have the option to either be a co-signer or let the teen go it alone.
 Co-signing will provide the opportunity to better monitor the account, but you’ll be responsible if your child overdraws and can’t pay the fees that result.
 Ask if your bank offers overdraft protection through a linked savings account or credit card.

 Not all banks offer accounts to minors.
 Be sure to check with local credit unions as well, many encourage young savers.